stimms/misterjames/blog/source/_posts/2106-01-17-Everything-You-Need-To-Know-About-Band-2-Battery-Life.md

 ## Cylcing the Charge

 Most Saturdays I actually wear my Band until the battery warning goes off, then I plug it in until fully charged.
-I called into the Microsoft support line and asked if this was a good practice for using and charging the Band 2 - essentially letting it run down through the week and then giving it a complete charge on the weekend.
+I called into the Microsoft support line and asked if this was a good practice for using and charging the Band 2 - essentially letting it run down to about 10% through the week and then giving it a complete charge on the weekend.
 The support technician on the call agreed that this was a good strategy and commented that she has a similar routine.
 In the two-and-a-half months of use, I have not seen depreciating performance on the battery life.

+There is a great resource on lithium batteries that supports most of this approach [located here](http://www.batteryuniversity.com/learn/article/how_to_prolong_lithium_based_batteries).
+Frequent charging and the occasional charge to capacity will help extend the life of your battery and keep the meter accurate:

+> If at all possible, avoid full discharges and charge the battery more often between uses.
+Partial discharge on Li-ion is fine.
+There is no memory and the battery does not need periodic full discharge cycles to prolong life.
+The exception may be a periodic calibration of the fuel gauge on a smart battery or intelligent device.

+Of course, an important note there is that the "depth of discharge" is a factor in the logevity of your battery.
+Allowing the Band to get down too low may impact it over the longer term, so charging often to keep your charge up seems to be a benefit.

 ## Charging Tips